 Although the adult works of the Brontë sisters are some of the most loved, widely read, and discussed novels in English literature, critics and readers traditionally focus on the seven novels that were written in adulthood, with particular emphasis on Jane Eyre, Wuthering Heights, and Agnes Grey.
 However, there is far more to the Brontës’ legacy than three novels by three sisters, and their earliest writings should not be overlooked or forgotten.
 Nor should the work of their brother Branwell, who helped to lay the foundations for his sisters’ later success with his contributions to family magazines and who, in many respects, seems to have been the original driving force behind their production, even initially lending his name to them.
 It is time to debunk the Brontë myth that the sisters simply turned to writing after becoming tired of being teachers and governesses, and miraculously produced their masterpieces.
 In order to debunk the myth, we must read, study, and appreciate the earliest works of the siblings and to acknowledge that as talented and remarkable as the Brontë sisters were, they honed their craft for many years and did not spontaneously spring into being one day as fully developed adult writers.

 Whilst much of Charlotte’s surviving juvenilia is difficult to access without permission to view archival material or access to out of print volumes, there are still many of her Angrian stories and novelettes that have been republished in modern editions of her work.
 Heather Glen’s edition entitled Tales of Angria (2006), and Christine Alexander’s Tales of Glass Town, Angria, and Gondal (2010) are two excellent, easily available and affordable examples of modern editions of Charlotte’s work.
 Although now out of print, Winifred Gérin’s Five Novelettes features five of Charlotte’s Angrian narratives, and second hand copies can easily be found through online booksellers.
 Unfortunately, most of Anne and Emily’s Gondal saga has been lost or destroyed over time.
 None of their prose survives, however, some of their poetry can be found in volumes such as Alexander’s Tales of Glass Town, Angria, and Gondal.
 A small sample of Branwell’s surviving work is also included in Alexander’s volume, however, Neufeldt’s four recently republished editions of his poetry and prose are easily available from online booksellers.
-When we think of the fiction of the Brontë siblings, we should not restrict ourselves to Jane and Rochester, to Heathcliff and Cathy, and to Agnes Grey.
+When we think of the fiction of the Brontë siblings, we should not restrict ourselves to Jane and Rochester, to Heathcliff and Cathy, and to Agnes and Mr. Weston.
 Instead we should take a closer look at The Twelves, Charles Wellesley, Zamorna, Northangerland, Henry Hastings, Mary Percy, Mina Laury, and Augusta Geraldine Almeda.
 It is time for readers to experience the authentic, experimental, and uncensored works of Charlotte, Branwell, Emily, and Anne, and to acknowledge that the child writer looms large in the literature of the adult author, and plays an essential role in their legacy.